 I can’t find my divorce certificate, can I still get married?

 The short answer is yes.
-I can draw up an affidavit which you will sign before you marry.
+I provide an affidavit which you sign before you marry.

 This is provided that home affairs have your marital status recorded correctly.